Models & Providers

 Set app-wide defaults in Settings → Default Models:

-• Default Chat Model — used by new chat nodes
+- Default Chat Model — used by new chat nodes; set it to Auto to keep routing everywhere

 You can also override the default chat model per canvas in the canvas settings — nodes inheriting the app-wide setting show a Global default badge.